The Anglican Church has slammed the Queensland’s public consultation on The Spit integrated resort development as inconsistent and deceptive.

 The survey requests the public to comment on the “proposed rejuvenation of The Spit parklands, as well as ASF Consortium’s integrated resort development proposal.”

-Dr Catt said in a media statement yesterday it ignored “the elephant in the room” that the Spit project was a casino and not just a resort.
+Dr Catt said in a media statement yesterday it ignored “the elephant in the room” that the Spit project was a casino featuring real money games, and not just a resort.

 “The ASF Consortium is proceeding on the basis that a casino licence will be part of the development, but the survey does not include a single question about the casino, poker machines or gambling,” said Dr Catt said.